computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Advanced basic describes a modality of self-expression that arises out of an active engagement with normative behavior, a means of dislocating identity beyond both any singular mode of participation or fixed representation of self.
 In this sense, the emergence of the advanced basic might have more in common with the biblical concept of being “in the world, yet not of it” than it does with any historical avant-garde.

 The late sociologist Alvin Gouldner was of the first to articulate the emergent notion of the "New Class."
-In *The Future of Intellectuals and the Rise of the New Class,* Gouldner tracks the historical evolution of the cultural elite as a rising class that seeks to delegitimize an older, tr
+In *The Future of Intellectuals and the Rise of the New Class,* Gouldner tracks the historical evolution of the cultural elite as a rising class that seeks to delegitimize an older, traditional class through a strategic leveraging of the status-quo.
+Though the New Class appears

 1979 trilogy, *The Dark Side of the Dialectic,*